 - Suspension will not be an automatic response to an allegation and will only be considered in a case where there is cause to suspect that one or more students at the college are at risk of significant harm, or where the allegation is so serious that it might be grounds for dismissal.
 The college will consider whether the result that would be achieved by suspension could be obtained by alternative arrangements, such as redeployment.
 A member of staff will only be suspended if there is no reasonable alternative.
 The college will balance the need to ensure the safety and welfare of the student with the need for a full and fair investigation.
 The LADO will be consulted as to the appropriate action to take. - If suspension is deemed appropriate, the reasons and justification will be recorded by the college and the individual notified of the reasons for the suspension.
-The college will ensure that the suspended person is given the contact details for the representative who has been appointed to keep him or her informed about the progress of the case.

-• If it is decided that the person who has been suspended should return to work, the college will consider how to facilitate this; for example, whether a phased return would be appropriate.
+The college will ensure that the suspended person is given the contact details for the representative who has been appointed to keep him or her informed about the progress of the case. - If the allegation is against a member of the residential boarding staff and that member of staff is suspended from duty as a result of the allegation, the college will provide alternative accommodation for that member of staff for the duration of the investigation - If it is decided that the person who has been suspended should return to work, the college will consider how to facilitate this; for example, whether a phased return would be appropriate.
 The college may provide a mentor and will also consider how to manage contact with the student who made the allegation.